 I own several rolling pins and use them for a lot of different things.
 I use an old rolling pin to flatten chicken breasts for chicken piccata and to smash crackers to bits to add to meatloaf.
-It’s kind of like doing primal therapy, and afterward, I feel great!
-With a different rolling pin, I roll out pizza dough pretty often, since rolling the dough means I can get it into the oven faster and I have no patience when I want pizza.
+It’s kind of like doing primal therapy, and afterward, I feel fantastic!
+With a different rolling pin, I roll out pizza dough pretty often since rolling the dough means I can get it into the oven faster, and I have no patience when I want pizza.

 When inspired, I use yet another rolling pin to make a beautiful puff pastry, remembering the first time I made it from scratch.
 I lived on a vintage sailboat with a tiny galley kitchen, testing recipes for a new husband who loved to eat.
 On the top of an icebox cover, I rolled the dough out by hand, layering it with sweet butter, leaning into it, but not too much, as the dough formed.

-Basically what I’m saying is that rolling pins are important.
-They’re indispensable to making pastry and have long been a symbol of the well-run home kitchen, along with the apron.
+Basically, what I’m saying is that rolling pins are important.
+They’re indispensable to making pastries and have long been a symbol of the well-run home kitchen, along with the apron.
 They are simply amazing tools.
-I hope you find the perfect one in this collection of the best rolling pins!
-As for me, I’ll just take one of each, please.

 Best Overall: Fox Run Polished Marble Rolling Pin with Wooden Cradle

-What We Like: Solid construction, easy to use, wooden resting stand
+What We Love: Solid construction, easy to use, wooden resting stand

-What We Don’t Like: Size can be a difficult fit in small or tightly packed refrigerators
+What We Don’t Love: Can be difficult to fit in small refrigerators

-Marble rolling pins are good for flaky, buttery doughs since marble can be prechilled in a fridge or freezer, keeping your dough cold during the rolling.
-This type of pin usually has good heft and this one from Fox Run is no exception.
+Marble rolling pins are ideal for flaky, buttery doughs since marble can be prechilled in a fridge or freezer, keeping your dough cold during the rolling.
+This type of pin usually has excellent heft, and this one from Fox Run is no exception.
 But in this case, it’s been designed and built to be used by anyone with average strength.

 Best Budget: Luxtrip Wood Rolling Pin

-What We Like: Inexpensive, easy for kids to learn on
+What We Love: Inexpensive, easy for kids to learn on

-What We Don’t Like: Lacks the looks of higher quality rolling pins
+What We Don’t Love: Lacks the looks of higher quality options

 A rolling pin can be quite basic and still do the job well, as this wooden 16-inch rolling pin demonstrates.